Spiritual tools for Pesach 5779

 The bread that the Israelites ate when they left Egypt was Matzah.
 It was simple and didn’t expand like regular bread.
 During the seven days of Passover, we are instructed to avoid eating ‘חמץ’ (pronounced ‘Chametz’), ’unleavened bread’.
 We are not even allowed to see it, to give honor to the Matzah.
 Later the Israelites had the bread from the level of Zeir Anpin.
 The Zohar asks; why do we avoid it during Pesach and why do we offer Chametz as a sacrifice.
 The answer is that the Torah that we connect to on that day is freedom and the evil inclination that comes from the aspect of ‘chametz’ is annulled.

-Pesach has the aspects of the Right arm, Chessed, Abraham and pure silver.
-Those who mix led with silver creates a lie, which is a disconnection from the truth, the Light.
+Pesach has the aspects of the Right arm, Chessed, Abraham, and pure silver.
+Those who mix led with silver create a lie, which is a disconnection from the truth, the Light.
 It’s the same with those who mix Chametz with the Matzah.
 They lie with the ‘seal’ of the King.
 Malchut is the aspect of Matzah that connects to Yessod for the light of the King.
 When the ‘Matzah’ below is corrupted with chametz, the seal of Yessod that depends on Malchut to be pure for it, cannot do the important imprint, which is the transfer of Light to Malchut through the Matzah.

 Giving Tzedakah before special prayers, Shabbat and Holidays are important to prepare the vessel for receiving the Light we want to have